refaldyrk/jade/README.md

 ### Changing Task Status

-You can change the status of a task using the `setStatus` method:
+You can change the status of a task using the `SetStatus` method:

 ```go
 newTask.SetStatus(jade.StatusCompleted)